lssfau/pystencils-sfg/CONTRIBUTING.md

 You can automate the code quality checks by running them via a git pre-commit hook.
 Such a hook can be installed using the [`install_git_hooks.sh`](install_git_hooks.sh) script located at the project root.

+### Test Your Code

+We are working toward near-complete test coverage of the module source files.
+When you add code, make sure to include test cases for both its desired and exceptional behavior at the appropriate locations in the [tests](tests) directory.

+Unit tests should be placed under a path and filename mirroring the location of the API they are testing within the *pystencils-sfg* source tree.

+In [tests/generator_scripts](tests/generator_scripts), a framework is provided to test entire generator scripts for successful execution, correctness, and compilability of their output.
+Read the documentation within [test_generator_scripts.py](tests/generator_scripts/test_generator_scripts.py) for more information.